 In 2017, Erin was selected to be part of the American Film Showcase, which is part of the U.S. Department of State in coordination with U.S. embassies and consulates.
 They send American documentarians on trips to various countries around the globe to engage with audiences.
 Through her work with the Showcase, Erin travelled to Tajikistan and Egypt to screen Dream, Girl, lead filmmaking workshops, and talk about the power of gender identity in the media.

-Back in Brooklyn, Erin co-hosts a weekly podcast called BeaverTalk with Diana Matthews, where they give Hollywood unsolicited advice about feminism.
+Back in Brooklyn, Erin blogs about her experience of being a new mom to Ginny Rose and co-hosts a weekly podcast called BeaverTalk with Diana Matthews, where they give Hollywood unsolicited advice about feminism.
 Episodes are released every Feminist Wednesday.

 watch my interview from the second day of set